sse-secure-systems/connaisseur/setup/README.md

 Connaisseur was successfully deployed.

-> If `make install` fails and your Kubernetes cluster has low network bandwidth, it may be the case that the [Connaisseur Bootstrap Sentinel](../adr/ADR-1_connaisseur-bootstrap-sentinel.md) times out before Connaisseur's image has been pulled.
-You might want to consider increasing the `.deployment.sentinelTimeout` value in your `helm/values.yaml`.

 ## Test Connaisseur (optional)

 If you were just trusting everything someone told you, you wouldn't be here looking for a tool that ensures image integrity, so don't take our word for Connaisseur working.
 Go ahead and try it: